Lincoln Colored

 • 1871 – 1893: No official records found.

 • 1893/1894: Ms. Laurenda Duvall of Lincoln was a “colored” instructor for Lincoln and operated on a 3rd grade certificate.
-Mr. Chas B. Williams of Roselyn, Va also was a colored instructor and operated on a second grade certificate.
+Mr. Chas B. Williams of Roselyn, VA also was a colored instructor and operated on a 2nd grade certificate.

-• 1894/95: Mr/ G.B. (or CB) Williams of Alleghany Springs, Va instructed on a first grade certificate and Miss Laurenda Duvall of Lincoln continued to instruct on Third grade certificate.
+• 1894/95: Mr/ G.B. (or CB) Williams of Alleghany Springs, VA instructed on a 1st grade certificate and Miss Laurenda Duvall of Lincoln continued to instruct on 3rd grade certificate.

 • 1895/96: Mr. W.S.
 Morgan of Richmond, Virginia instructed on a 1st grade certificate.
 Miss Luanna Tate of Silcott Springs instructed on a 3rd grade permit and Ms Laurinda Duvall from Lincoln instructed on a 3rd grade permit.